Blog Home

 Super easy snack.

-There are few foods easier to grab on the go than a piece of citrus fruit.
-Oranges, mandarins, tangerines, and many cross-varieties are easy to pack, peel, and section for a snack.
+Few foods are easier to grab on the go than a piece of citrus fruit.
+Oranges, mandarins, and tangerines are easy to pack, peel, and section for a snack.
 Peeling also slows you down and contributes to more mindful eating.
-Just remember that some citrus, such as grapefruit, can interact with prescription medications.
-Be sure to check with your doctor if you take medications, especially those to fight infections or treat high blood pressure, high blood cholesterol, or heart conditions.
+Just remember that some citrus, like grapefruit, can interact with prescription medications.
+Be sure to check with your doctor if you take medications, especially those used to fight infections or treat high blood pressure, high blood cholesterol, or heart conditions.

 Multiple uses.

-Not only is citrus delicious by itself, but the whole fruit can be used in many meals and snacks.
-Homemade juices are more refreshing with fresh oranges, grapefruits, lemons, and lime.
+Citrus is delicious by itself, and the whole fruit can be used in many meals and snacks.
+Fresh oranges, grapefruits, lemons, and limes make homemade juices more refreshing.
 Fruit sections can be blended into smoothies.
 Lean meats and roasted vegetables are delicious with a splash of fresh juice and citrus zest.
-Dry the peels of oranges, lemons, or tangerines and add it to loose leaf tea before steeping.
+Dry the peels of oranges, lemons, or tangerines and add them to loose-leaf tea before steeping.

 Long storage.

-Unlike many fruits that spoil quickly, citrus fruits have a long storage life so you can stock up when they are on sale and enjoy them throughout the season.
-When refrigerated, oranges and mandarins stay fresh about two weeks, lemons keep for four weeks or more, and grapefruits and limes keep even longer, often five to six weeks.
+Unlike many fruits that spoil quickly, citrus fruits have a long storage life, so you can stock up when they are on sale and enjoy them throughout the season.
+When refrigerated, oranges and mandarins stay fresh for about two weeks, lemons stay fresh for four weeks or more, and grapefruits and limes stay even longer, often five to six weeks.

 Sources